iambrj/notes/logic-programming-foundations.md

 - Note that S is a set of clauses, not arbitrary fomulas --- it is generally not possible to show S is unsatisfiable by restricting attention to Herbrand interpretations.

+- A substitution θ is a finite set of the form {v1/t1,...,vn/tn} where each vi is a variable, each ti a term distinct from vi and the variables v1,...,vn are distinct.
+Each element vi/ti is called a binding for vi. θ is called a ground substitution if the ti are all ground terms. θ is called a variable-pure substitution if the ti are all variables.
+- Expressions (in substitutions context) are either terms, literals, conjunction/disjunction of literals.
+- Expressions E and F are variants if there exist substitutions θ and δ such that E = Fθ and F = Eδ.
+- Let E be an expression and V the set of variables occurring in E. A renaming substitution for E is a variable-pure substitution {x1/y1,...,xn/yn} such that {x1,...,xn} ⊆ V, the yi are distinct and (V \ {x1,...,xn}) ∩ {y1,...,yn} = ∅
+- If S is a finite set of simple (term or atom) expressions, a substitution θ is called a unifier for S if Sθ is a singleton.
+A unifier θ for S is called a Most General Unifier (MGU) for S if, for each unifier δ of S, there exists a substitution γ such that δ = θγ

+# Definite programs

+- Model Intersection Property: if P is a definite program and {M_i}i\in I a non-empty set of Herbrand models for P, then their intersection is also a Herbrand model for P.
+- Least Herbrand model: intersection of all Herbrand models for P, denoted by M_P.
+-